PaloAltoNetworks/prisma-cloud-docs/api/descriptions/util/twistlock_tas_tile_get.md

-Downloads the Prisma Cloud Compute Jenkins plugin.
+Downloads the VMware Tanzu Application Service tile for Prisma Cloud Compute.

 Although this endpoint is supported, no backwards compatibility is offered for it.